Greatest Hits 3 (The Oak Ridge Boys album)

-Greatest Hits 3 is a compilation album by American country music group The Oak Ridge Boys.
+Greatest Hits 3 is a compilation album by The Oak Ridge Boys.
 It was released in 1989 via MCA Records.
 The album peaked at number 22 on the Billboard Top Country Albums chart.

-Although Steve Sanders is featured on the cover of the album, several tracks include William Lee Golden on vocals, most notably "Touch A Hand, Make A Friend," which includes a solo by Golden.
+Although Steve Sanders is on the cover of the album, several tracks include William Lee Golden, most notably "Touch A Hand, Make A Friend," which has a lead vocal by Golden.

 Track listing

 ^The vocals on "True Heart" were re-recorded to match the live rendition more closely.
 This alternate version is exclusive to this album and has never been included on any other releases.

-^^Previously released as a promotional single and video in 1987, this song was included as a "bonus track" for the compilation.
+^^Previously released as a promotional single and video in 1987, this song was included as a "bonus track".